w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 come out as the electing nominators.
 See
 [Staking Election Stages](learn-nominator.md#staking-election-stages) section for more info.

-This mean that the number of nominators eligible to earn rewards is currently limited.
+This means that the number of nominators eligible to earn rewards is limited.
 Once the nomination period ends, the NPoS election mechanism takes the nomination intents and their associated votes as input, and it outputs a set of validators.
 The bags are iterated from the most staked to the least staked and only a portion of them .
 If the accounts are not appropriately sorted, this could leave the last touched bag to only be partially iterated.
-This means that in some edge cases, the order of members within a bag is also important.
-Recall that within each bag, the iteration order is simply the insertion order.
+Thus, in some edge cases, the order of the members within a bag is important.
+Continuing with the example used in the previous figures, there a 8 nodes of which only 7 will be electing nominators.
+If the bags list stays semi-sorted (i.e. no accounts call the `putInFrontOf` and `rebag` extrinsics), the node with 8 DOT in the 3rd bag will not receive rewards while the preceding node with 5 DOT will.
+The node with 8 DOT will earn rewards only by putting itself in front of the one with 5 DOT.
+Note how changing the position of the node with 19 DOT in the 2nd bag will not affect reward payments for that node.

 ![bags list example 2](../assets/bags-list-example-2.png)

-If only 7 nodes must be picked for the electing set, the nodes with 5 and 7 DOT will be selected while the node with 8 DOT will be left out.

 :::caution Minimum active nomination threshold to earn rewards is dynamic